London Diary

 Tuesday 7 to Wednesday 8 July 2026: various The pursuit of happiness – emotional flourishing in early Judaism, Christianity and Islam, Aga Khan Centre, 10 Handyside Street, London NC1 4DN (in person) 9am-5pm.
 More information https://www.thebritishacademy.ac.uk/events/british-academy-conferences/before-pursuit-happiness-emotional-flourishing-early-judaism-christianity-islam/

-Wednesday 8 to Friday 10 July 2026: various Order out of chaos - classification and categories in the Ancient Near East, University College London Bloomsbury Conference (in person & online).
+Wednesday 8 to Friday 10 July 2026: various Order out of chaos - classification and categories in the Ancient Near East, B05 LT, Chadwick Building, University College London (in person & online).
 More information https://edubalondon.wixsite.com/eduba-london/conference-2026

 Saturday 11 July to Saturday 18 July 2026: Rosalind Janssen Activists, artists and archaeologist – pioneer women Egyptologists, Rewley House, 1 Wellington Sq, Oxford OX1 2JA (in person).
 More information https://lifelong-learning.ox.ac.uk/courses/activists-artists-and-archaeologists-pioneer-women-egyptologists?code=O25I101SSR